kblok/kblok.github.io/_posts/2020-12-04-playwright-sharp-monthly-dec-2020.md

         \native
 ```

-So now, Nuget will add a build task to copy those files depending on the [RuntimeIdentifier](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props?WT.mc_id=DT-MVP-5003814#runtimeidentifier) or on the [runtime used on dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?WT.mc_id=DT-MVP-5003814).
+Nuget will add a build task to copy those files depending on the [RuntimeIdentifier](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props?WT.mc_id=DT-MVP-5003814#runtimeidentifier) or on the [runtime used on dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?WT.mc_id=DT-MVP-5003814).
 If you don't have a RuntimeIdentifer and don't use the publish command (this would be a typical unit test scenario), all the drivers will be copied under a `runtimes` folder.
-We needed to do an extra check in the code.
-If we find the `playwright-cli` in the current directory, we use it; if not, we try to go to the `runtimes` folder, looking for a platform-specific driver.
+That's why if we find the `playwright-cli` in the current directory, we use it; if not, we try to go to the `runtimes` folder, looking for a platform-specific driver.

 That gives us a PlaywrightSharp.dll file of only 500kb, which would allow us to ship multi-target binaries, e.g., for .NET 5.
-And we remove the need for writing files at runtime.
+And we also removed the need for writing files at runtime.

 I also learn that you can [add targets inside Nuget packages](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package?WT.mc_id=DT-MVP-5003814#include-msbuild-props-and-targets-in-a-package).
 That means that you can inject your own tasks into the build process.

 ![hacker](https://media2.giphy.com/media/YQitE4YNQNahy/giphy.gif?cid=ecf05e47je5sy622q1yar960f2r1cv0lbilasndalwin4w9i&rid=giphy.gif)

-I create two targets that will run as part of your build process.
+I created two targets that will run as part of your build process.
 The first task will run `playwright-cli install` command, installing the required browsers.
-At build time :o
+At build time 😯.

 ```
  <Target Name="InstallBrowsers" AfterTargets="CopyFilesToOutputDirectory">